Saniya Sethi

 The Quantitative Usability Evaluation aimed to test the user journey of Zara's website using 3 defined tasks.
 We sought objective data to evaluate the user's task performance based on the time taken, errors and efficiency of the route through the website.

-Based on the heuristics evaluation, a set of tasks was designed to validate the identified issues.
+Based on the heuristic evaluation, a set of tasks was designed to validate the identified issues.
 Below are the tasks that we set out.
 Each task relates to a problem or procedure we aimed to evaluate.
-The test was carried out with 6 participants, and they were all given the same set of tasks with the process recorded using Teams.
+The test was carried out with 6 participants, and they were all given the same set of tasks, with the process recorded using Teams.
 We've collected and analysed data about effectiveness (task completion, errors made), efficiency (task time, lostness) and satisfaction (System Usability Scale - SUS).

 Goal: You just got your first job.
-You are looking for a brown trousers for work a week before your first day.
+You are looking for brown trousers for work a week before your first day.

 Key findings: